Vietnamese scientist in Australia contributes knowledge to Comprehensive Strategic Partnership

 – In your opinion, as Australian alumni, what will you contribute to promoting the Comprehensive Strategic Partnership between the two countries?

 Professionally, I am still actively developing major projects between ministries, departments, and universities in both countries.
-As a scientist in CSIRO, I have a unique opportunity for my projects to create a greater impact and be applied more widely than university research.
+As a scientist in CSIRO, I have a unique opportunity for my projects to create a greater impact and be applied more widely than university basic research.

 – Thank you very much!